SyneRBI/SIRF-SuperBuild/jupyterhub/README.md

 ## Build the Jupyterhub image

+To create the image with SIRF and all the other stuff required by jupyterhub we start from the `datascience-notebook` from `https://github.com/jupyter/docker-stacks`_.

+However, we require GPU access (for [CIL](https://github.com/TomographicImaging/CIL.git)).

+The strategy is:
+  1. to modify the `datascience-notebook` to have the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image, `paskino/jupyter:datascience-notebook-cuda10-ubuntu18.04`
+  1. build the `synerbi/sirf:sirf-core` image with the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image
+  1. build the jupyterhub image from the image at point 1, copy the SIRF `INSTALL` directory from the `synerbi/sirf:sirf-core` (previous step), set the appropriate environmental variable and install CIL via conda

 Jupyterhub uses images from `https://github.com/jupyter/docker-stacks`_ which I cloned in `https://github.com/paskino/docker-stacks`_

 ### Create the base image for jupyterhub with NVIDIA runtime on Ubuntu 18.04

 Currently the `base-notebook` in [`jupyter/docker-stacks`](`https://github.com/jupyter/docker-stacks`) builds on top of Ubuntu 20.04.
 The `tini` package is [required](https://github.com/jupyter/docker-stacks/blob/f27d615c5052c3a567835ceba3c21ab5d7b0416a/base-notebook/Dockerfile#L39-L42), but it is not available in Ubuntu 18.04 as apt package.

 So to be able to use the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image we need to modify the `base-notebook` and install `tini` in another way.
 The modifications are available at https://github.com/paskino/docker-stacks/tree/base_image_ubuntu18.04

+Below a list of commands that will build the `paskino/jupyter:datascience-notebook-cuda10-ubuntu18.04`

 ```
 git clone git@github.com:paskino/docker-stacks.git